 The key benefit of the standard lens mounts available with this module is the simplicity in swapping the lens – fisheye, wide-angle, telephoto, zoom, IR or NoIR filter – all of which are available from DLSCorp.
 Click on the Camera Lenses product category for the complete selection of ArduCAM lenses.
-Be sure to note the compatible lens mount height (7 mm, 10 mm, or 14.5 mm) for each lens selected if you chose an M12 metal mount option.
-Note, each lens purchased separately comes with its appropriate height lens mount (plastic for M12, metal for CS), so you may choose to purchase the camera with only a generic plastic lens mount (to protect the sensor).
+Be sure to note the compatible lens mount height (7 mm, 10 mm, etc.) for each lens selected if you chose an M12 metal mount option.
+Each lens purchased separately comes with an appropriate height lens mount (plastic for M12, metal for CS).
 Click on the Camera Lens Mounts product category for information about lens mounts, including compatibility with the various lenses.

 - MT9D111 Micron/Aptina color sensor

 - 2-megapixel resolution (1,600 H x 1,200 V)

 - 2.8 µm x 2.8 µm pixel size, 4.730 mm x 3.520 mm sensor size

 - M12 or CS mounts available – 20 mm to 22 mm mount pitch

 - 1/3.2-inch optical format

 - 15 frames per second (fps) at full resolution;